abhishekabhishek/abhishekabhishek.github.io/_posts/2018-09-26-Project-Update.md

 > **1..
 Current short-term research focus**

-- Current focus will be on researching classical analogues to the Quantum algorithms developed for exploring graph properties, such as classical random walks, markov chains to gain a deeper understanding of the problem at hand as well as developing and teesting executions.
+- Current focus will be also be on researching classical analogues to the Quantum algorithms developed for exploring graph properties, such as classical random walks, markov chains to gain a deeper understanding of the problem at hand as well as developing and teesting executions.

 > **2. Current challenges and their foreseeable solutions**